-- Overflow According to Light Table: Change overflow alarm level when the lights are off. - First Day Curve for Overflow: Overflow on the FIRST day applies to the first day operation.
+Overflow According to Light Table: Change overflow alarm level when the lights are off.

+- First Day Curve for Overflow: Overflow on the FIRST day applies to the first day operation.
 You can define a first day at which to start increasing the overflow limit automatically.
-Days prior to the 'First Day' use the First Day overflow limit; days following the first day have an incremental curve toward the LAST DAY OVERFLOW parameter setting.

-- Overflow on First Day (per minute): Number of gallons/liters per minute that generate an overflow alarm on the first day. - Last Day Curve for Overflow: Set the maximum overflow limit (gallons/liters) for those days following the last curve day. - Overflow on Last Day (per minute): Number of gallons/liters per minute that generate an overflow alarm on the last day. - Overflow At Dark (per minute): Select overflow limit.
-When it is dark, controller checks every minute. - Overflow Alarm Delay (minute): Define delay time before the controller generates an overflow alarm. - Extra Delay At Light Start (minute): When the first light appears, define the amount of minutes before the controller begins to operate according to the set Overflow for that day. - Fogger Water Overflow (per minute): Define the water overflow for foggers (gallons/liter per minute).
+Days prior to the 'First Day' use the First Day overflow limit; days following the first day have an incremental curve toward the LAST DAY OVERFLOW parameter setting. - Overflow on First Day (per minute): Number of gallons/liters per minute that generates an overflow alarm on the first day. - Last Day Curve for Overflow: Set the maximum overflow limit (gallons/liters) for those days following the last curve day. - Overflow on Last Day (per minute): Number of gallons/liters per minute that generate an overflow alarm on the last day. - Overflow At Dark (per minute): Select overflow limit.
+When it is dark, the controller checks every minute. - Overflow Alarm Delay (minute): Define delay time before the controller generates an overflow alarm. - Extra Delay At Light Start (minute): When the first light appears, define the number of minutes before the controller begins to operate according to the set Overflow for that day. - Fogger Water Overflow (per minute): Define the water overflow for foggers (gallons/liter per minute). - Water Off During Overflow (Version 7.23): Choose whether to shut the water off after a water overflow alarm.
+Options: - No: Water lines remain on - Yes: When a water meter sends an alarm, the corresponding water line turns off.